 An emergency supply, he said, should include a seven- to 10-day supply of prescription medications, stored in a waterproof, childproof container, labeled over-the-counter medication, cooler and chemical ice packs for storing and keeping medicines cold and an up-to-date list of all prescription medications, including dosage amounts and the names of their generic equivalents, medical supply needs and known allergies.
 Brogneaux added that it’s also important to have cash on hand, in case of an emergency.

 In the event of a power outage, it is important to be prepared for medical care needs by having the UNC Urgent Care 24/7 app downloaded and the customer service line – 1-888-909-9681 – saved.
-UNC Urgent Care 24/7 allows patients to consult with a board-certified physician anytime via video or telephone for less than $69.
+UNC Urgent Care 24/7 allows patients to consult with a board-certified physician anytime via video or telephone for $49 or less.

 For more information on UNC Urgent Care 24/7, visit www.uncurgentcare247.com.
 To learn more about emergency preparedness, visit the CDC Hurricane Preparedness site.